sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 #### To

-The `to (address)` field is there for the stream recipient's address.
+The `to` field is there for the stream recipient's address.
 This will most likely be your own wallet, but you can also choose to withdraw these funds to another wallet (e.g. a separate cold wallet) if you are the stream's recipient.
+If you are not the stream recipient, it MUST be the address of the recipient.

 #### Amount